Rachel Cusk

-Rachel Cusk (born 8 February 1967) is a British novelist and writer.
+Rachel Cusk FRSL (born 8 February 1967) is a British novelist and writer.

-Childhood and education
+Early life and education

 Cusk was born in Saskatoon to British parents in 1967, the second of four children with an older sister and two younger brothers, and spent much of her early childhood in Los Angeles.
 She moved to her parents' native Britain in 1974, settling in Bury St Edmunds, Suffolk.
-She comes from a wealthy Catholic family, and was educated at St Mary's Convent in Cambridge.
+She comes from a Catholic family, and was educated at St Mary's Convent in Cambridge.
 She studied English at New College, Oxford.

 Career

-Cusk has written eleven novels, four works of non-fiction, and adapted Medea for the London theatre Almeida.
+Early works

-She published her first novel, Saving Agnes in 1993 which received the Whitbread First Novel Award.
+Cusk's first novel, Saving Agnes, published in 1993, received the Whitbread First Novel Award.
 Its themes of femininity and social satire remained central to her work over the next decade.
+She followed this in 1995 with The Temporary, then with 1997's The Country Life, a comedic novel inspired by Stella Gibbons's Cold Comfort Farm and Charlotte Brontë's Jane Eyre.
+It won a 1998 Somerset Maugham Award.
+In 2003 she published The Lucky Ones, a novel of linked stories about five different people, loosely connected to each other.
+That same year, Cusk was nominated by Granta magazine as one of 20 'Best of Young British Novelists'.

+Her seventh novel, Arlington Park, was shortlisted for the 2007 Orange Prize for Fiction.

-In responding to the formal problems of the novel representing female experience, she began to work in non-fiction.
-She has published two autobiographical accounts of motherhood and divorce: A Life's Work and Aftermath.
+In responding to the formal problems of the novel representing female experience, she began to work in non-fiction: A Life's Work, a memoir of motherhood published in 2001, and 2012's Aftermath, which chronicled her marriage to and divorce from her second husband, the photographer Adrian Clarke.
 Cusk has been a professor of creative writing at Kingston University.

-Cusk's 2014 novel, Outline, was shortlisted for the Folio Prize, the Goldsmiths Prize and the Baileys Women's Prize for Fiction.
-In 2003, Cusk was nominated by Granta magazine as one of 20 'Best of Young British Novelists'.